gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{non-parallel lines}
-Unless you are **very sure** that there is not an interaction between the grouping variable and the quantitative predictor, you should start by fitting a model containing an interaction and then see if you can drop it.
+Unless you are **very sure** that there is not an interaction between the grouping variable and the quantitative predictor, you should^[The strength of this recommendation drops when you have many predictors as you can't do this for every variable, but the concern remains about an assumption of no interaction whenever you fit models without them.
+In more complex situations, think about variables that are most likely to interact in their impacts on the response based on the situation being studied and try to explore those.] start by fitting a model containing an interaction and then see if you can drop it.
 \index{interaction!MLR}
 \index{model!MLR!interaction}